gluonhq/gluonfx-maven-plugin/README.md

 ## Requirements

-At this moment the plugin is in beta, and only supports Mac OS X for now.
+Set `JAVA_HOME` to JDK 11.

+For now, only Mac OS X is supported.
+Therefore, a Mac with MacOS X 10.13.2 or superior, and Xcode 9.2 or superior, available from the Mac App Store, are required.

+Check the [documentation](https://docs.gluonhq.com/client) for more details about the plugin and running the [maven samples](https://github.com/gluonhq/client-samples/tree/master/Maven).